vtphan/CoLearning/README.md

 # CoLearning
-3rd generation active learning platform
+This on-going project is a 3rd generation active learning platform, which aims to introduce peer tutoring into CS1-3 classrooms.